-- The Butler Did It: Lanny believes Vince killed the girl and Vince thinks Lanny is the murderer.
-It turns out the butler strangled her.
-The reveal hurt the movie; as one critics noted the ending was "straight out of the big book of mystery clichés".
+- The Butler Did It: Lanny believes Vince killed Maureen and Vince thinks Lanny is the murderer.
+It turns out that Reuben, Lanny and Vince's valet and "fix-it man", strangled her to keep her from blackmailing Lanny and Vince with the audio she had recorded during their sexual encounter.
+The reveal hurt the movie; as one critic noted the ending was "straight out of the big book of mystery clichés".

 - Coitus Uninterruptus: Lanny measures his flings by how they react to being seen naked by hotel staff, although usually not during but immediately after sex.

-- Double Standard: Rape, Female on Female: Vince, the Depraved Bisexual, drugs the film's heroine, reporter Karen O'Connor (Alison Lohman) and then arranges for Alice, an aspiring young singer he's training (and who, yes, dresses like Alice from Alice In Wonderland), to have sex with Karen while Karen is stoned out of her mind and unable to think clearly.
+- Double Standard: Rape, Female on Female: Vince drugs Karen and then arranges for Alice, an aspiring young singer he's training (and who, yes, dresses like Alice from Alice In Wonderland), to have sex with Karen while Karen is stoned out of her mind and unable to think clearly.
 When Karen wakes up in the morning, completely naked and humiliated, even more so when Vince shows off the pictures of her drug induced tryst (which he intends to use to blackmail her), Vince has the nerve to insinuate that it was no big deal - he even jokes about how Alice couldn't get her pregnant!
 The film doesn't really focus on it much in the final half but Karen is clearly not happy about what happened.

-- Girl-on-Girl Is Hot: The movie featured a drug-induced lesbian love scene between Alison Lohman and Kristin Adams, with Lohman arguably a victim of the Double Standard: Rape, Female on Female trope.
+- Girl-on-Girl Is Hot: The movie featured a drug-induced lesbian sex scene between Karen and Alice, with Karen arguably a victim of the Double Standard: Rape, Female on Female trope.